CRC1415/nomad-docs/docs/howto/plugins/types/actions.md

 - Persist derived outputs to artifact folders (see next section), not into input paths.
 - Upload constraints (for example file-size limits, allowed media types, and per-user quota) are enforced by NOMAD and are configurable per Oasis via `nomad.yaml`.

-## Artifact storage: global vs per action instance
+## Storage layout for actions

-NOMAD provides two useful storage targets for action code.
+NOMAD provides one global storage target and two per-instance folders for plugin-facing code.

 ### 1) Global action artifacts (`action_artifacts_dir`)